hansott/sepa-payment-code/README.md

 Do you want to make it easier for your clients to pay your invoices?
 This library generates a payment code for embedding in a QR code.
 The QR code will be scannable by many mobile banking apps (SEPA/Europe).
 It's based on the [European Payments Council's standard](http://www.europeanpaymentscouncil.eu/index.cfm/knowledge-bank/epc-documents/quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer/epc069-12-quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer1/).

-What are the advantages of using this package over [sepa-qr](https://github.com/smhg/sepa-qr-js)?
+What are the advantages of using this package?

 * Written in TypeScript
 * Allows you to pick your own QR library!
 [Do you use React?](https://github.com/zpao/qrcode.react) [Do you prefer artistic QR codes?](https://github.com/kciter/qart.js)